 Inevitably, a team member will often say “Why don’t we add up the numbers and see which one wins?”
 The result, particularly if there is enough surface agreement or a polite group: a quick, but superficial decision with very little discussion focused on the merits.
 Sure, there may have been a quick compromise by averaging ratings to come to agreement.
 But no real discussion, no relationship-building, no insight into each other’s thinking — and a very real danger of falling prey to groupthink.

 How does this play out if there are strong opposing opinions?
 Often with the numerical ratings already stated upfront, the battle lines are drawn.
-Curious enquiry into other group members’ reasoning is short-circuited into an attack and defend mentality, however civilized, of justifying one’s own ratings over another’s.
+Curious inquiry into other group members’ reasoning is short-circuited into an attack and defend mentality, however civilized, of justifying one’s own ratings over another’s.

 Either way, the focus is on the numbers that individual group members are using, and not a healthy group discussion of the reasoning or evaluation that have led individuals to their conclusions.
 Rather than discussing the alternatives and the reasoning behind the criteria, all of the focus goes to the numerical ratings.